Infraste03/KGE_RS/fashion_generalization/alternate_learning/README.md

 - **SharedEmbedding:** a common item/entity embedding space jointly updated by both tasks

-The repository contains experiments based on the original Fashion setup (Fashion v1) and the extended Fashion v3 setup.
+The repository contains experiments for the two Fashion settings considered in the paper: **Fashion-Random** and **Fashion-Heavy**.

+Some file names, directory names, and internal experiment identifiers retain the historical `v3` label used during development to preserve reproducibility and compatibility with the original experimental pipeline.

 ## Directory Structure